ODM2/ODM2/doc/ODM2Docs/bp_handlingdatesandtimes.md

 ### Distinguishing Instances of Dates and Times in ODM2 ###

-**Actions:** In actions, the BeginDateTime and EndDateTime are specified.
+**Actions:** In the Actions table, the BeginDateTime and EndDateTime are specified.
 The BeginDateTime is required and represents the date and time that the action was initiated.
 The EndDateTime is optional.
-Some actions (e.g., a sensor deployment) are more or less instantaneous and do not require an EndDateTime.
+Some Actions (e.g., a sensor deployment) are more or less instantaneous and do not require an EndDateTime.
 For other actions, the EndDatetime may be important to give an indication of the action's duration.

 Example: